moschiel/parse_j1939_dtc_library/README.md

 The **J1939 DTC Parser Library** is a C library designed to parse J1939 Diagnostic Trouble Code (DTC) messages from CAN frames.
 It processes both single-frame and multi-frame DTC messages using the BAM transport protocol and manages lists of candidate and active faults.

 The library is optimized for use in bare-metal microcontroller systems, where it can be called within a CAN interrupt handler.
 To ensure thread safety, mutex protection is included.
-If a DTC frame arrives while the fault list is being accessed, the frame may be skipped to maintain system stability.
+If a CAN frame arrives while the fault list is being accessed, the frame may be skipped to maintain system stability.

 ## Features